singhpawank/singhpawank/README.md

 ### Hi there 👋

 - 🔭 I’m currently pursuing B.Tech in electrical engineering from IIT Roorkee.
-- 🌱 I’m interested in *data structure and algorithm, competitive programming, web development, and machine learning.
+- 🌱 I’m interested in data structures and algorithms, competitive programming, full-stack development, and machine learning.
 - 👯 I’m looking to collaborate on projects related to software development.
 - 📫 how to reach me:
     - mail me: iampawan0801@gmail.com